ocurrent/opam-repo-ci/README.md

 ### Web UI

 The public web front-end is a separate process.
-It needs a `.cap` file to connect to the engine.
+It needs a `.cap` capability file to connect to the engine.
 If you have the file for the real service, you can use that.
 If you're testing the engine locally (as shown above), you can use the `./capnp-secrets/opam-repo-ci-admin.cap` that it writes out.